Visa Information

 Overview

-Entry into Schengen area through the Netherlands (for example Amsterdam Airport Schiphol):
+Entry into Schengen area through the Netherlands or through another Schengen country:

 - Dutch flagged ship + embarking in Dutch port => Apply for visa to the Netherlands